-Fitch Ratings expects to rate the series 2016B restructuring bonds issued by the Utility Debt Securitization Authority (UDSA, or the issuer), as listed above.
-The \$475 million in bonds for series 2016B will be the fourth issuance from the UDSA.
+Fitch Ratings expects to rate the series 2017 restructuring bonds issued by the Utility Debt Securitization Authority (UDSA, or the issuer), as listed above.
+The \$369 million in bonds for series 2017 will be the sixth series from the UDSA.
 The issuer is a special-purpose corporate municipal instrumentality, body corporate and politic, political subdivision and public benefit corporation of the State of New York.
 The issuer was created by Part B (the securitization law) of the LIPA Reform Act (the Act), which was passed by the New York State Assembly and Senate on June 21, 2013.

-On March 30, 2015, the New York State Assembly and Senate adopted Chapter 58 of the laws of New York, 2015, which amended the securitization law to allow for additional issuances of restructuring bonds, not to exceed \$4.5 billion (inclusive of the \$2.02 billion, \$1.00 billion, \$636.77 million series 2013T/TE, 2015 and 2016A restructuring bonds, respectively) in aggregate.
+On March 30, 2015, the New York State Assembly and Senate adopted Chapter 58 of the laws of New York, 2015, which amended the securitization law to allow for additional issuances of restructuring bonds, not to exceed \$4.5 billion (inclusive of the \$2.02 billion, \$1.00 billion, \$636.77 million, and \$469.32 million series 2013T/TE, 2015, 2016A, and 2016-B restructuring bonds, respectively) in aggregate.
 On May 13, 2015, Chapter 58 was finalized with no challenges filed.
 Subsequently, on June 26, 2015, the financing orders No. 2, 3 and 4 (applicable for series 2016B) were adopted, authorizing the creation of additional restructuring property.
+On July 26, 2017, financing order No. 5 was approved, which allowed for the creation of the nonbypassable charge backing the series 2017 issuance (refer to the Legal Structure and Analysis section on page 9 for further detail related to the legislation).
+Upon closing of series 2017, total issuance will be approximately \$4.5 billion.